Bangalore send Mumbai to third UAE defeat

 Harshal, the leading wicket-taker in the tournament, had Hardik Pandya sky to extra cover, bowled Kieron Pollard with a clever slower ball then pinned Rahul Chahar lbw.

-Bangalore stay third, on course for the play-offs, with Mumbai sixth and in danger of missing out.
+Bangalore stay third, on course for the play-offs, with Mumbai seventh and in danger of missing out.

 With the top four going through to the knockout stage, Mumbai are one of four teams level on eight points, tussling for the final spot.